Keck-DataReductionPipelines/KCWI_DRP/docs/source/running.rst

 Reducing a single file is a good way to re-reduce a target for which the pipeline didn't do a good job.
 An example case would be the sky subtraction: if you realize that the sky subtraction is not correct, and you modify the sky subtraction using an external file, then you can rerun the pipeline just on the trouble file.
+In this case it is advisable to use the ``clobber=True`` option.

 The following option can be used to modify the behaviour of the DRP when processing files in a directory: